euc-dev/ws1-sdk-uem-ios/docs/index.md

 | General |   |
 | [Mobile Application Management Technical White Paper](technical/MobileApplicationManagement.pdf) | 1.2 MB |
 | [Require Device Passcode Technical Feature Guide](technical/RequireDevicePasscode.pdf) | 449.4 KB |

+## Sample Apps

+A number of sample applications with code for integration of mobile applications with the Workspace ONE platform are provided in the [workspace-ONE-SDK-integration-samples](https://github.com/euc-releases/workspace-ONE-SDK-integration-samples) repository.